valq7711/upytl/README.md

 ```

 ## Components
 Components form the backbone of the underlying design philosophy behind `UPYTL`.
-A UPYTL component can be anything from a fully functioning autonomous code block to a specifc `tag` or element of another component.
+A UPYTL component can be anything from a fully functioning autonomous block to a specifc `tag` or element of another component.
 In order to better understnd the power and flexability of `components` lets take a look at a real life use case:

 One of the most important functions of any interactive application is the ability to provide notifications of events and request actions from the end user.
 The html `notification` class is commonly used for this purpose so let us take a look at how we can create a `multi-purpose` custom notification `component` that can be used to process any notifications of any state with any message produced by our application without the need to code seperate code blocks for each condition.